-The Strategy Mark is an award given to the one member most ultimately responsible for initiative, planning, execution and handling the aftermath of an event.
-This award program is optional, and provides the member a way to boast of his victories by wearing the Strategy Marks on his uniform.
-(Not all events lead to a Strategy Mark.
-A Strategy Mark is not awarded if an event effectively requires no organization.)
+The Strategy Mark is an award given to the one member most ultimately responsible for initiating, planning, executing and handling the aftermath of an event.
+This award program is optional, and provides the member a way to boast of his victories by wearing the Strategy Marks on their uniform.

-- See that info about the event is gotten out to members and keep track of how many members are expected to attend.
+- See that info about the event is distributed to members and keep track of how many members are expected to attend.

-- The Warrior must be personally present at the event, in uniform when appropriate. (same as requirements for a Battle Notch for that event).
+- Be personally present at the event, in uniform when appropriate. (same as requirements for a Battle Notch for that event).

-- At the event, the Warrior is the go-to person for any arrangements that need to be made, takes note of members attending, helps handle any problems that arise, take ultimate responsibility for the event.
+- Be the go-to person for any arrangements that need to be made, takes note of members attending, helps handle any problems that arise, take ultimate responsibility for the event.

 - Wrap up any details after event is over (examples: tally results of charity event, thank hosts, etc).